Sindhu809/Time-Series-Analysis--24071473/README.md

 **SINDHU GADDAM.IPYNB**

 This has the whole coding part of the assignment.This is the main notebook file.
-It contains the full Python code for data cleaning, EDA, stationarity tests, forecasting models, plots and evaluation metrics.
+It contains the full Python code for data cleaning, EDA, stationarity tests, forecasting models, plots and evaluation metrics. how to open:
+1. Open `SINDHU GADDAM.ipynb` in Google Colab.
+2. Upload the CSV file to Colab files with this exact name:
+`time_series_60min_singleindex_filtered-2.csv`
+3. Run all cells from top to bottom.

 **time_series_60min_singleindex_filtered-2.csv**